Pay My Bill Portal Login

 When to get professional help

 Sometimes, a depressed teen needs more than parental support and lifestyle modifications.
-If your child’s symptoms seem severe, don’t wait to get professional help from a mental health professional who has advanced training and expertise.
+If your child’s symptoms seem severe, don’t wait to get professional help from a depression therapist who has advanced training and expertise.

 When seeking a specialist, we recommend involving your teen in the process.
 It’s important for them to feel engaged and involved in their treatment, so listen to their preferences and find someone they feel comfortable with.